Telugu Christians: Wesleyan Methodist missions

 Sir Arthur Cotton, a British engineer with the help of two missionaries E.E Jenkins & George Fryar travelled in the Telangana regions.
 They were responsible for starting work in Sironcha in 1863.
 The Church Missionary Society started its work in Aurangabad in 1860, which was then part of the Nizam's dominions.
 Later on William Taylor, a missionary of the Methodist Episcopal Church triggered a great revival in Hyderabad during the years 1872–1874.
 The work began in Hyderabad as "Hindustani Mission".
 Meanwhile, the Methodist Missionary Society began its work as "Godavari Mission" which is named after the river.
 After fifteen years of thorough survey, in 1879 missionaries Henry Little and William Burgess came to Secunderabad from Madras.

-William Burgess was the founder of the Wesleyan Mission in Hyderabad.The Tamil congregation of the Church of Scotland Mission was handed over to them in 1880 and it became the first native Indian Wesleyan Congregation in Secunderabad, which later moved into its new building in Clock Tower.
-He laid the foundations of missionary work by organising the migrant Telugu Christians as well as new converts in centres like Chilkalguda, Musheerabad, Market Street as part of the main church in Clock tower as Wesley Church pastorate,Secunderabad.
+William S. Burgess was the founder of the Wesleyan Mission in Hyderabad.
+The Tamil congregation of the Church of Scotland Mission was handed over to them in 1880 and it became the first native Indian Wesleyan Congregation in Secunderabad, which later moved into its new building in Clock Tower.
+He laid the foundations of missionary work by organising the migrant Telugu Christians as well as new converts in centres like Chilkalguda, Musheerabad, Market Street as part of the main church in Clock tower as Wesley Church pastorate, Secunderabad.
 The first congregation in Secunderabad being of Tamil origin, the Church of Scotland Mission, Madras continued to provide Pastors to serve in the Clock Tower Church for a couple of decades.
-In Hyderabad the Missionaries found a Telugu Christian by name Joseph Cornelius in whose house in Boggulagunta, Ramkote Telugu service was held with the help of the Indian Evangelist Benjamin Wesley December 1879.
-The present Wesley Girls School in Secunderabad with its missionary bungalow was purchased in 1884.
+In Hyderabad the Missionaries appointed a Telugu Christian by name Joseph Cornelius in whose house in Boggulagunta, Ramkote Telugu service was held with the help of the Indian Evangelist Benjamin Wesley December 1879.
+The present Wesley Girls School in Secunderabad with its attached missionary bungalow was purchased in 1884.